 The functional roles offered are: Teaching of Nursing in Higher Education, Nursing Services Administration, and Clinical Nurse Specialist.
-The program includes the choice of two (2) out of the following clinical nursing track courses: Maternal Cycle, Children and Adolescents, Adults, Elderly,

-Mental Health, Psychiatric Care, Family, Community, and Critical Care (I and II).
+The program includes the choice of two (2) out of the following clinical nursing track courses: Maternal Cycle, Children and Adolescents, Adults, Elderly, Mental Health, Psychiatric Care, Family, Community, and Critical Care (I and II).

-- BSN degree from an accredited school. - Statistics course at the baccalaureate level (3 crs). - A minimum of two years experience as a professional nurse. - Graduate Record Examination Test (GRE) or EXADEP. - Obtain a minimum of 55% cumulative average in which the following factors are considered:
+- BSN degree from an accredited school. - Statistics course at the baccalaureate level (3 crs). - Graduate Record Examination Test (GRE) or EXADEP. - Obtain a minimum of 55% cumulative average in which the following factors are considered:

+•

 The minimum academic

-index 20%

-The minimum specific index 25%
+index 25%

 EXADEP or GRE SCORE 25%

 Interview with graduate

 program faculty 20%

 Critical analysis of journal

 article 5%

 Analysis of Curriculum Vitae

 (short courses, professional trips,

 special distinctions, publications,

 continuing education) 5%

+•